gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 When the Azure AD access token expires, you must rerun the cmdlet to acquire a new token.

 The Azure Information Protection unified labeling client supports a new parameter, *OnBehalfOf*, which accepts a stored variable that contains your specified user name and password.
 Use this parameter instead of the *Token* parameter.
+In addition, for the preview version of the unified labeling client:
+- There is a new app registration procedure.
+For details, see [To create and configure the Azure AD applications for Set-AIPAuthentication - preview client](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide-powershell#to-create-and-configure-the-azure-ad-applications-for-set-aipauthentication---preview-client).
+- The parameters for this cmdlet have changed.
+New syntax: `Set-AIPAuthentication [-AppId <Guid>] [-AppSecret <String>] [-TenantId <String>] [-OnBehalfOf <PSCredential>] [<CommonParameters>]`

 ## EXAMPLES